We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 The noble heart of the third man.

-Because this fragrance composition is characterized by a certain understatement.
+For this fragrance composition is characterized by a certain understatement.

-Killing two birds with one stone!
+Two birds with one stone!

-One of the writer's fondest shopping memories.
+One of the writer's most beautiful shopping memories.

 30 Comments